Deterministic Identification Over Channels With Power Constraints: Proof of Lemma

 where we use the notation $y^n = \big(y(t)\big)_{t=1}^n$ and $u_i = \big(u_i(t)\big)_{t=1}^n$.
 Next, we define a code $(\widetilde{\U},\D)$ for the channel $\W_r$ where the codebook consists of the following codewords,

-Now recall that we have defined the equivalence classes such that input letters in the same equivalence class correspond to identical rows in the channel matrix $W$ (see Def.~\ref{Def.ReducedChannel}).
+Now recall that we have defined the equivalence classes such that input letters in the same equivalence class correspond to identical rows in the channel matrix $W$ (see Definition~\ref{Def.ReducedChannel}).
 Thus, by definition,

 for all $x\in\X$ and $y\in\Y$.
 Hence, the error probability of type I for the reduced channel $\W_r$ satisfies

 for all $i$, where $(a)$ and $(e)$ are due to (\ref{Eq.TypeIErrorDef}); $(b)$ and $(d)$ hold since the channel is memoryless, and $(c)$ follows from (\ref{Eq.Lchannel}).
 By the same considerations, we also have $P_{e,2}^{W_r}(i,j)=P_{e,2}^{W}(i,j)$ for all $ j\neq i$.
 That is, the error probabilities of the code $(\widetilde{\U},\D)$ are the same as those of the original code for $\W$.
 Therefore, the code constructed above for $\W_r$ is also a $(2^{nR},n,\lambda_1,\lambda_2)$ code, and the proof of Lemma~\ref{Lem.Reduction} follows.